scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/scale-up-cluster.rst

 Upcaling your cluster involves moving the cluster to a larger instance.
 With this procedure, it can be done without downtime.

-Scylla was designed with big servers and multi-cores in mind.
+ScyllaDB was designed with big servers and multi-cores in mind.
 In most cases, it is better to run a smaller cluster on a bigger machine instance than a larger cluster on a small machine instance.
 However, there may be cases where you started with a small cluster, and you now you want to upscale.

 There are a few alternatives to do this: